 The Story Contains Vague Language

-When covering such stories, many writers (myself included) resort to vague language like “legend has it,” “they say,” and “reportedly haunted.”
+When covering ghost tales, many writers (myself included) resort to vague language like “legend has it,” “they say,” and “reportedly haunted.”
 If you read or hear this type of phrasing, it’s likely the story has no basis in historical fact.